 Group lessons also provide a supportive forum for parents/guardians to meet and exchange ideas with other Suzuki families.

-Group lessons are divided into levels and meet weekly on Thursday mornings and Monday afternoons beginning at 5:30 pm, at WCM at Glen Echo Park.
+Group lessons are divided into levels and meet weekly on Monday afternoons at WCM at Glen Echo Park.

 |May begin age 4 - before basic reading skills||May begin age 5 – after basic reading skills|